edrcosta/api-node-js-enterview/README.md

 ### 3. setup database

-create an database with the same name of your config.json file...
+Following your configurations, create in mysql an database

 this project is using sequelize ORM migrations, to versioning changes in database.
 ```